Philbywhizz/MovieMonsters-love2d/docs/scope.md

 ## Version 0.0.1 - framework testing and setup

-This version will simply test out and setup any any initial game libraries, testing utilities, github actions, etc. There is no gameplay for this version outside of an empty shell.
+This version will simply setup and test any initial game libraries, testing utilities, github actions, etc. There is no gameplay for this version outside of an empty shell.